Nevada wreckage yields memory cards, possibly from downed plane

 The incidents raised questions about the safety of air shows and races, and Rosekind said investigators would evaluate the Reno Air Races to see if proper safety protocols were followed.

-Leeward had said in a June video that the plane's wingspan had been trimmed by 10 feet and that other modifications had been made to improve its aerodynamic abilities and reach speeds of 500 miles per hour.
+Leeward had said in a June video that his crew cut 10 feet off his plane's length and made other modifications to improve its aerodynamic abilities and reach speeds of 500 miles per hour.

 Proximity to the planes is clearly a draw for the annual Reno race, which advises on its website, "Always remember to fly low, fly fast and turn left."